| |

 occupation fortified the fledgling city, erecting King John's Castle as its administrative

 center, and walling what became known as English town.
+The gate towers of King John's castle. |

 |